thewanionly/vite-react-tsjr-template/README_TO_USE.md

 ### Theme

 You can your colors, typography, and breakpoints in `src/styles/variables` folder.
 The variable names should attempt to be describing the values as is, and not the meaning of the value.
+To help you in finding the name of the color, use this tool: https://colors.artyclick.com/color-shades-finder?color=#70E6D2.
+Use `hsl` values for your color.

 In `src/styles/theme/theme.ts`, use the variables created above and this time, the theme properties should be describing the meaning or usage of the variables in the context of your application.
-For example, the color `#FFF` should be named `white` in your varialbes but in theme, it could be named as `bodyText`, suggesting this color is used for body text.
+For example, the color hsl(0, 0%, 100%) should be named `white` in your varialbes but in theme, it could be named as `bodyText`, suggesting this color is used for body text.

 In `src/styles/theme/styled.d.ts`, add the type definition of your theme object and declare the properties of the theme interface.